 Customizable Message Payloads

-Each chat message in the BBM Enterprise SDK protocol carries a specific “tag” which can be used to filter messages.
+Each chat message in Spark protocol carries a specific “tag” which can be used to filter messages.
 Furthermore, the message itself can carry any arbitrary JSON payload, allowing one to communicate all manner of data or meta-data that can be serialized to JSON, in a chat.
 The data can include anything, such as including base64 encoded binary data, up to a maximum of 70 KB for the message in its entirety (this includes other message properties, the “thumb” for file transfers, etc)

 Example: Sharing Location Data